 Nicholas Oddy is Senior Lecturer in design history and currently Head of the Forum for Critical Inquiry at Glasgow School of Art.

-Thanks are due to Mike Esbester Jamey Wetmore and ‘reviewer 2’ in the support and advice given to the writing of this article and to Douglas Robertson for the photographic illustrations
+Thanks are due to Mike Esbester, Jamey Wetmore and ‘reviewer 2’ in the support and advice given to the writing of this article and to Douglas Robertson for the photographic illustrations.

 This article has its origins in a presentation, the travel to and attendance at which was generously supported by the Arts and Humanities Research Council of the UK.